AubinGil/Image_gen-VAES-Diffusers/README.md

 # Image_gen-VAES-Diffusers
 Using the quantized version of Stability Diffusion_XL latest model with curated prompt for realistic image gen with capabilities of generating correct text on limited VRAM
+-a hugging face account is needed to access the gated model

 # Example 1: